Fong-25/gdgprobation/README.md

 ## Key Features

+### Authentication

 - **Secure Authentication**: Standard user signup and login system using JWTs stored in secure, httpOnly cookies.
 Passwords are hashed using bcrypt.

+### Data Entry ("Logs" Page)

+A dedicated page to quickly add new entries:

+- **Thought Logging**: Record short, 5-word thoughts via a simple form.
+- **Mood Logging**: Log your mood on an interactive 2D plane (Calmness vs. Happiness).
+- **Habit Creation**: Add new habits you want to track.

+### Data Visualization ("Dashboard" Page)

+A multi-tab dashboard to see your patterns over time:

-- **Habit Tracking**: Create and manage daily, weekly, or monthly habits.
+- **Habit Tracking**: Create and manage habits.
 Track completion with a 4-level progress system (0%, 33%, 66%, 100%) on a weekly calendar grid.
-- **Mood Journaling**: Log your mood on an interactive 2D plane (Calmness vs. Happiness).
-View your mood history as plotted points and a time-series line chart.
+- **Mood Journaling**: View your mood history as plotted points and a time-series line chart to see trends.
+Includes a list of all historical mood entries.
-- **Thought Network**: Record short, 5-word thoughts.
+- **Thought Network**: Record short thoughts.
 The app generates a dynamic, interactive force-directed graph to visualize the co-occurrence and connections between the words in your thoughts.
-- **Data History**: A separate "Logs" view provides a complete chronological history of all thoughts, moods, and habits ever entered.
+Includes a list of all historical thoughts.

 ## Tech Stack